Plastic pollution facts for kids

 Reliable sources for facts about plastic pollution for kids

-When you’re looking for factual information about plastic pollution for children it pays to use sources you can trust.
-Reputable news sites, societies, charities and organisations that specialise in the natural world and environmental issues are a good port of call, such as National Geographic and Greenpeace.
-It’s also great if they have child-specific sections.
+When you’re looking for factual information about plastic pollution for children, it pays to use sources you can trust.
+Reputable news sites, societies, charities, and organisations that specialise in the natural world and environmental issues are a good port of call, such as National Geographic Kids and the World Wildlife Fund.
+It’s also great if they have child-specific sections, as this will ensure the content is designed for a younger audience.

 An overview of plastic pollution for kids

-To introduce the topic of plastic pollution for children you might want to start with an overview.
+To introduce the topic of plastic pollution for children you might want to start with an overview to ease them into the subject.
 It’s important they understand that plastic is a very useful man-made material that we need for essential things like medical supplies, bike helmets, and more.
-But the issues with plastic are that many of us use more than we really need to.
-That’s particularly a problem when it’s ‘single-use plastic’, which means it’s only designed to be used once and then thrown away – which makes up a massive 50% of plastic produced.
-This includes:
+However, it’s also important to teach them that issues with plastic stem from the fact that many of us use more than we need.
+‘Single-use plastic’ is particularly problematic, since it’s only designed to be used once before throwing it away.
+More so, it makes up 50% of all plastic produced, including:

 • Straws